The Power Domination Toolbox: Run-time Analysis

 \subsection{On \ER Random Graphs With Varying Size}

+We now compare the run-time of the PDT to the JL-BW algorithm on \ER random graphs.
+An \emph{\ER random graph} on $n$ vertices is a graph resulting from adding edges between each pair of distinct vertices with a predetermined probability \cite{Erdoes1959}.
+In this paper, we will consider \ER random graphs with edge probability of 0.05 and a varying number of vertices.
+While it is not guaranteed that an \ER random graph is connected, we generate \ER random graphs until the resulting graph is connected and store the connected graph.
+To collect the following run-time data, we determined $\pdn{G}$ for each graph 20 times and used the average run-time as the estimated run-time for each graph.

-We investigated the impact network size has on time to find a minimum PDS by testing on connected \ER random graphs with 20, 40, 60, 80, 100, and 120 nodes.
+We investigated the impact graph order has on time to find a minimum PDS by testing on connected \ER random graphs with 20, 40, 60, 80, 100, and 120 vertices.
 This data set is available in graph6 format \cite{Graph6} alongside the PDT and includes a total of 600 \ER random graphs (100 of each order).
-As expected, when the size of the network increases, so does the time required to find a minimum PDS.
+As expected, when the order of the graph increases, so does the time required to find a minimum PDS.
+This difference in run-time is shown in Figure~\ref{fig:Order} and Table~\ref{tab:summarystats} gives mean and median values.

-Figure~\ref{fig:Order} shows the connected \ER random graphs with 20, 60, and 120 nodes and the average time per network across multiple runs to determine $\pdn{G}$.
-For networks on 20 nodes, there are so few subsets to check that the \ESA is faster because the PDT employs overhead to analyze the network structure.
-For networks with 60 nodes, we see that the PDT with one thread offers a reduced variance in time to locate a minimum PDS over the \ESA while keeping relatively the same average time.
-On networks with 120 nodes, parallelizing the search for a minimum PDS with the PDT shows an improvement in average run-time.

-Table~\ref{tab:summarystats} shows the average run-time for networks in this data set, stratified by the number of nodes.
-This table shows the improvement of the PDT over MRZG as the number of nodes in the network increases.
-For small networks, as we saw previously, MRZG is faster than PDT.
-As the number of nodes in the network increases however, we see optimizations resulting in the PDT's improved run-time.
-For networks with at least 100 nodes, parallelization begins to overtake a single threaded implementation of the PDT.

-Figure~\ref{fig:High} shows the full data set of networks with between 20 and 120 nodes, but now plots the number of nodes with degree 3 or higher instead of the total number of nodes.
-Viewing the data in this way shows another interesting consequence of using the PDT.
-We see a tendency of the PDT on one thread to find a minimum PDS on par with the best-case scenario of the MRZG as the number of nodes with degree at least 3 increases.
-This shows that the pre-processing done via $Q(v)$ is effective at determining good candidate subsets to check for a minimum PDS.